Matt Taven

-He is best known for his work with Ring of Honor (ROH), where he won the Ring of Honor World Championship in Madison Square Garden in 2019 and Impact Wrestling where he is a former member of Honor No More.
-He also appears for Consejo Mundial de Lucha Libre (CMLL), where he is a former NWA World Historic Welterweight Champion.

-Taven's Ring of Honor work includes being a member of The Kingdom (with Adam Cole, Michael Bennett, Maria Kanellis, Vinny Marseglia, and T. K. O'Ryan at various times) as well as performing across the Northeastern United States independent circuit.
-Taven won ROH's 2013 Top Prospect Tournament to become a full-time wrestler for the promotion.
-He is a former one-time ROH World Champion, one-time World Television Champion, one-time ROH World Tag Team Champion with Michael Bennett, and one-third of the first ROH World Six-Man Tag Team Champions.
-Taven has also worked for the Japanese promotion New Japan Pro-Wrestling (NJPW), where he is a former one-time IWGP Tag Team Champion with Bennett.
-Taven is the second wrestler to win championships in ROH, CMLL, and NJPW, the other being Rocky Romero.
+Taven is best known for his work with ROH as an original member of The Kingdom and he's the former leader of the 2016-19 revival incarnation.
+During his tenure in ROH he held the ROH World Championship, ROH World Television Championship, ROH World Tag Team Championship, and ROH World Six-Man Tag Team Championship.
+Taven has also worked for the Japanese promotion New Japan Pro-Wrestling (NJPW) (where he is a former IWGP Tag Team Champion); Impact Wrestling; and Consejo Mundial de Lucha Libre (CMLL) (where he is a former NWA World Historic Welterweight Champion).

-Taven and Bennett have operated a wrestling school in West Warwick, Rhode Island, since 2016.
+In addition to wrestling, Taven and Mike Bennett operated a wrestling school in West Warwick, Rhode Island.

 Professional wrestling career

+Early career (2008–2009)

 Marinelli, using the ring name Matt Taven, made his professional wrestling debut on March 7, 2008.
 During his first year, Taven worked mainly for Top Rope Promotions (TRP) and Collision Pro Wrestling (CPW) in Massachusetts.
 While working for TRP he challenged for the vacant TRP Interstate Championship in a six-way ladder match that also included Buck Nasty, Gregory Edwards, J. Freddie, Ryan Waters, and Spike Dudley, but lost to Buck Nasty.

 Ring of Honor (2009–2021)

-Debut and ROH Television Champion (2009–2014)
+Debut; ROH Television Champion (2009–2014)

-Taven's first match for Ring of Honor (ROH) was on May 8, 2009, where he lost to Jaleel Patel in a bout that took place before cameras began recording the remaining show for television.
+Taven's first match for Ring of Honor (ROH) was on May 8, 2009, where he lost to Jaleel Patel in a dark match.
 Taven competed in tag team matches over the course of 2010 and 2011, but lost every outing.
 At ROH's Boiling Point show on August 11, 2012, Taven lost a four-way match, where the winner would receive an ROH contract.
 He would go on to win the 2013 Top Prospect Tournament the following year, with the storyline reward being that Taven would earn a full-time ROH contract.
 With that win, Taven also earned a ROH World Television Championship match against Adam Cole.
 Taven went on to defeat Cole to win the television championship at the 11th Anniversary Show.
 During the match he established himself as a heel after Truth Martini hit Cole in the back of the head with the Book of Truth, allowing Taven to apply his Climax finishing move to pick up the win.
 On April 5, at Supercard of Honor VII, he successfully defended the title against Adam Cole and Matt Hardy.